SAP-samples/teched2025-IN162/exercises/ex5/ex5_2_details.md

 3. You may remember that we had assigned the Application_ID header only when a matching condition was met.
 Hence, you will see the message entries filtered only for your individual execution runs.
 You can verify that the 'Custom Status' will always point to 'Successful: Customer ID matched'.
    <br>![](../ex5/images/image17.png)

 4. Scroll down further, and in the 'Attachments' section, you will be able to see 2 files as attachments.
-These files are the representation of the incoming event payload and the final flattened payload we generated after the message mapping step.
+These files represent the incoming event payload and the final flattened payload produced after the message mapping step.
     <br>![](../ex5/images/image18.png)

 5. Click on the 'Sales Order Event Payload' link.
 This will render the attachment in a new window.
 You can verify that the value of the `SalesOrder` attribute matches the one that we had created in the final step of the previous exercise.